 lbs – pounds

-Jet-
+Jet-A

 Two units that function as ground support equipment at the flight line use Jet-A fueled turbines.
 EFs for the Jet-A turbines were obtained from the Air Emissions Guide for Air Force Mobile Sources, August 2018.